JamesDodd1/Uni_Projects/Final Year Project/README.md

-Final Year Project - Build an street mapping app which can include indoor paths
+# Final Year Project

+### Problem
+To create an application while extends street maps functionality to allow indoor routes to be include and pathed to

+### Language
+* Swift

 To run the application, open xcwordspace version NOT xcodeproj